Hierarchical additive interaction modelling with Gaussian process prior and its efficient implementation for multidimensional grid data: Efficient implementation using Kronecker product structure

 A number of methods have been proposed to enhance the scalability of Gaussian process models.
 As summarized by \citet{liu2020gaussian}, one mainstream approach involves approximating the Gram matrix $\mathbf{K}$.
 This can be achieved by utilizing a subset of data, typically of size $m\ll n$ (subset-of-data), or by exploiting sparsity in the Gram matrix.
 This is based on the assumption that the covariance between distant points is zero, resulting in sparse kernels \citep{melkumyan2009sparse}.
 A particularly popular technique is the low-rank approximation using inducing points (e.g., \citet{titsias2009variational, hensman2013gaussian}), inspired by Nystrom's method \citep{williams2001using}.
 In spatio-temporal setting, \citet{datta2016nonseparable} introduced dynamic nearest neighbour GP that induces a sparse structure in the inverse of the covariance matrix with additive kernel structures.
-This was used to analyse air pollution data similar in size to the data in our study.
 Unlike the Kronecker approach, which necessitates a multi-dimensional grid structure for the data, these methods can be applied to broad data structure.
 However, the Kronecker approach offers the advantage of avoiding approximation, as it rather exploits the structure of the data to efficiently evaluate and store the key components required for estimation and inference.
 In fact, the Kronecker approach and other scalable methods can complement each other, as exemplified by \citet{wilson2015kernel}, who incorporated a grid structure into inducing points.
 Although their work focused on the tensor product kernel, the method can be extended to handle additive kernels using the decomposition discussed in Section \ref{sec: kronecker hierarchical}.